Interested in working with NRTG as an instructor? Find out more here!

 Doug Ellis is a highly regarded, experienced Natural Resource educator and practitioner in BC Doug has more than 30 years experience teaching and working in the education, safety, wildland fire, forestry, arboriculture and recreation sectors.
 Doug travels throughout BC and Canada conducting field work and teaching Safety, Forestry, Wildlife Danger Tree, Sled Safe, ATV/UTV, Chainsaw, Firefighting and other training programs.

-Lindsey Felix is an instructor with nearly 20 years of experience in the fields of Biology, Environmental Science, and Toxicology.
+Lindsey Felix is an Instructor and Editor with over 10 years of experience in Biology, Environmental Science, and Toxicology.
 Lindsey has been an Instructor with the NRTG since 2022.
 Lindsey is also a Science Consulting Editor with Ecofish Research Ltd. and a Sessional Instructor with MacEwan University.
-Lindsey holds a PhD degree in Aquatic Toxicology from the University of Alberta, a BSc degree with a Co-operative Major in Marine Biology and a Minor in Environmental Studies from Dalhousie University, and has published ten journal articles, two book chapters, and several technical documents.
+Lindsey has PhD in Aquatic Toxicology from the University of Alberta, a BSc with a Cooperative Major in Marine Biology and a Minor in Environmental Studies from Dalhousie University, and has published ten journal articles, two book chapters, and several technical documents.
 Lindsey has field experience in academia and industry settings.
-Lindsey lives in Nova Scotia, Canada, where she enjoys various outdoor activities with her family.
+Lindsey lives in Nova Scotia, Canada.

 Alan McNeill, BSc.